ericbets/danby/README.md

   --debug    debug output to console for ssl/tls
 ```

-For example, to launch the webserver and serve up the files located in the website folder with the grpc Greeter sample:
+For example, to launch the webserver and serve up the files located in the website folder with the grpc Greeter sample.
-First add this into the head tag of your html file:
+Add this into the head tag of the html file:

 ```html
 <script src="/api"></script>
 ```

-Then from the console
+Then from the console:

 ```shell
 $ cd website